Black Alice (comics): Secret Six and Blackest Night

 Some time later, Alice goes with Deadshot, Scandal, and Rag Doll to try to help Catman retrieve his kidnapped, and possibly murdered, infant son.
 All the four find are a trail of corpses Catman has left behind, the sight of which brings Alice to tears.
 Alice mistakenly believes that Scandal is after Rag Doll, whom she calls her "boyfriend" (while Rag Doll does not exactly feel the same way, he does care for Alice), despite the fact that Scandal is a lesbian.
 Alice summons Etrigan's abilities, turning into Estrogan, and fights Scandal.
 She then turns back to normal and tearfully apologizes.
 Alice explains that she had attempted to cure her father's asthma using Raven's healing abilities, but unsure of how to properly use them, believes she gave him cancer by mistake.

 In May 2010, Alice began co-starring in a back-up feature in Teen Titans alongside Zachary Zatara and Traci Thirteen.
 Alice appears alongside fellow teen heroines Batgirl, Supergirl, Miss Martian, Lightning, Cyclone, Stargirl, Ravager, Misfit, and Terra as part of an all-female group of heroines gathered to battle Professor Ivo's army of robot sirens.

-New 52
+The New 52

 In The New 52 continuity reboot, Alice's origin is altered; her power now comes from a demon who inhabited her body when she was seemingly killed in a car accident that killed her parents.